sanjayankur31/ankursinha.in/content/20180617-using-the-connfa-open-source-conference-management-software-set-the-cms.rst

           integration server, which provides an API.
 So, I looked at how to set it up and document my findings in this post.

+The Connfa_ open source suite looks like a great set of tools for conference management.
+It consists of a web application, a central CMS integration server, and mobile applications for both Android and iOS.
+I was looking at how one could use the mobile applications.
+The mobile applications get their data from the integration server, which provides an API.
+So, I looked at how to set it up and document my findings in this post.

 The Connfa_ CMS server is a php application that uses a MySQL database.
 To begin with, the documentation here is quite good: